yasmarden/bio331-utils/README.md

 ## GraphSpace

 GraphSpace was originally developed at Virginia Tech.
 It is available at (www.graphspace.org) and the source code is available on the [GitHub Page](https://github.com/Murali-group/GraphSpace).

+##Overview

+- `test.txt` is my test graph.
+- `graph_utils.py` is my module for commonly used graph functions.
+- `file_utils.py` is my module for commonly used file functions.